-We originally were trying to use our American Airlines miles we had earned from the Citi AAdvantage Executive card to fly to Europe.
+We originally were trying to use our American Airlines miles we had earned from the Citi AAdvantage Executive World Elite Mastercard to fly to Europe.
 However, they were not the right tool for the job.
 There were virtually no available seats without flying on British Airways (which come with massive surcharges).

 We ended up using 315,000 Air Canada Aeroplan miles (partly transferred from AMEX Membership Rewards) to fly Air Canada and Turkish Airlines Business Class from Orlando to Montreal to Istanbul to Athens.
 We ended up having ~10 hours in Montreal.
 So we rented a van and visited Mount Royal, and took a carriage ride through old Montreal and stopped for some poutine!

 We used 132,000 ANA miles (also transferred from AMEX Membership Rewards) to fly from Bodrum to Istanbul to Luxor to Cairo to Amman to Istanbul on Turkish Airlines and EgyptAir, with 2-night stays in Luxor, Cairo, and Amman.